karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 > Creating fooling images: "What happens to the score of (whatever class you want) when I wiggle this pixel?"

-We compute the gradient just as before with backpropagation, and then we can perform an *image update* instead of a parameter update, with the end result being that we increase the score of whatever class we want.
+We compute the gradient just as before with backpropagation, and then we can perform an **image update** instead of a parameter update, with the end result being that we increase the score of whatever class we want.
 E.g. we can take the banana image and wiggle every pixel according to the gradient of that image on the cat class.
 This would change the image a tiny amount, but the score of *cat* would now increase.
 Somewhat unintuitively, it turns out that you don't have to change the image too much to toggle the image from being classified correctly as a banana, to being classified as anything else (e.g. cat).

 In short, to create a fooling image we start from whatever image we want (an actual image, or even a noise pattern), and then use backpropagation to compute the gradient of the image pixels on any class score, and nudge it along.
 We may, but do not have to, repeat the process a few times.
+You can interpret backpropagation in this setting as using dynamic programming to compute the most damaging local perturbation to the input.
 Note that this process is very efficient and takes negligible time if you have access to the parameters of the ConvNet (backprop is fast), but it is possible to do this even if you do not have access to the parameters but only to the class scores at the end.
-In this case, it is possible to compute the data gradient numerically, or to to use other local stochastic search strategies, etc.
+In this case, it is possible to compute the data gradient numerically, or to to use other local stochastic search strategies, etc. Note that due to the latter approach, even non-differentiable classifiers (e.g. Random Forests) are not safe (but I haven't seen anyone empirically confirm this yet).

 ### Fooling a Linear Classifier on ImageNet